rust-lang/rust/book/src/development/lint_passes.md

 # Lint passes

-Before working on the logic of a new lint, there is an important decision that every Clippy developers must make: to use [`EarlyLintPass`][early_lint_pass] or [`LateLintPass`][late_lint_pass].
+Before working on the logic of a new lint, there is an important decision that every Clippy developer must make: to use [`EarlyLintPass`][early_lint_pass] or [`LateLintPass`][late_lint_pass].

 In short, the `LateLintPass` has access to type and symbol information while the